WordPress database error: [Duplicate entry '8388607' for key 'id']

 Without further ado, here are the most innovative plastic alternatives you can use right now:

-Moreover, the material is safe to both, humans and the environment.
+Moreover, the material is designed to dissolve in water.

 2. Drink Straws from Seaweed

 Loliware is a company specialising in bioplastics as an alternative to petroleum-based plastics.